 For many, the purchase or sale of real estate is a very big decision.
 Your website must provide all the information that a client needs to make a confident decision about their next move.
 If you position yourself as the most credible and expert source of local information, you will earn their business.

-Editor’s note: GoDaddy Website Builder is now Websites + Marketing — an all-in-one solution that combines websites, marketing and eCommerce tools with the pro advice you need to succeed.
+Editor’s note: GoDaddy Website Builder is now Websites + Marketing — an all-in-one solution that combines web building and marketing tools and includes IDX Broker integration.

 Pop goes the website!